yulonglong/Static-Code-Analyzer/Team05/Code05/README.txt

 - A0080415N	Steven Kester Yuwono
 - A0099768Y	Yohanes Lim

+The files included in this archive:
-Code05 Folder contains our Visual Studio solution (source files).
+- Code05 		Folder contains our Visual Studio solution (source files).
+- Tests05 		Folder contains our THREE test files (including combinations of clauses)
+- UnitTests05	Folder contains our CodeParser and DesignExtractor files for Unit Testing
+- Bonus 		Folder contains our SPA which can handle Sibling bonus feature.
-Tests05 Folder contains our test files (including unit testing, complete system testing test files) Team05.pdf is the Final Report for this project
+- Team05.pdf 	is the Final Report for this project